Bell Hill

 Benefits and Features of Short-Term Disability Insurance

-A reliable disability insurance plan offers you financial stability by replacing a substantial portion of your income—often up to 66%—during periods when illness or injury temporarily prevent you from working.
+A reliable disability insurance plan offers financial stability by replacing a substantial portion of your income—often up to 66%—during periods when illness or injury temporarily prevents you from working.

-With a Short-Term Disability Plan, you receive cash benefits capped at $1,130 weekly in 2025, easing financial burdens while you recover.
-These plans feature affordable weekly premiums—sometimes just an additional premium comparable to a movie ticket—and can be customized to fit your needs.
+With a Short-Term Disability Plan, you can receive cash benefits capped at $1,130 weekly in 2025, easing financial burdens throughout your recovery.
+These plans offer affordable weekly premiums—sometimes no more than the cost of a movie ticket—and can be tailored to suit your specific needs.

-Coverage through employer payroll deductions is often guaranteed renewable up to age 75, offering lasting protection without mandatory medical exams in many cases.
+Coverage through employer payroll deductions is often guaranteed renewable up to age 75, providing long-term protection without requiring medical exams in many cases.

 When you face a temporary disability in Nebraska, you can receive temporary total disability benefits that compensate 66% of your average weekly wage up to a $1,130 maximum for 2025 while you’re unable to work.